 At this point, your teeth are in bad shape.
 Having more bacteria, acid, and plaque on there will just make it harder for your teeth to fight gum disease.
 Keeping those things to a minimum is a great way to set your teeth up for success.

-The second most important thing you can do is to come in and see me!
+The second most important thing you can do is to come in and see me at the dental office!
 This is when we perform a procedure called scaling and root planing.
 Basically, this is when we go below the gum line to remove tartar buildup and bacteria.

 When it is moderate to severe, you may need oral surgery.
 We can do a couple things in this case.
 The pocket depths can be reduced or we can open up the tissue to get a look at the state of the teeth roots to clean them more than root planing can.